void

 © Henryk Bielamowicz, 2017

-There is still a monument on a small hill behind the station but it was in 2017 in disrepair and it is difficult to judge what it may have looked like originally.
+There is still a monument on a small hill behind the station, but in 2017 it was in disrepair and it is difficult to judge what it may have looked like originally.
 Hašek with IR.
 91's XII.
-Marschbataillon travelled through the pass on or shortly after 2 July 1915 (they stopped in Humenné that day) so the description of it in the novel may largely be true.
+Marschbataillon travelled through the pass on or shortly after 2 July 1915 (they stopped in Humenné that day), so the description of it in the novel may largely be true.
 There is obviously no longer any sign of a bronze eagle at the top, nor any inscription "To the heroes from the Łupków Pass".

 Excavations